-We won't kid you.
-Any drug-related arrest in the state of Georgia is serious, whether you're caught with pot in your car or you're busted trying to distribute narcotics.
-One conviction — even on a single charge for possession of marijuana — can have a devastating effect on your personal freedom and your future.
-A drug conviction will hamper your ability to find work, could get your Georgia driver's license suspended, and will damage your reputation and your relationships.
+We won’t kid you.
+Any drug-related arrest in the state of Georgia is serious, whether you’re caught with pot in your car or you’re busted trying to distribute narcotics.
+One conviction — even on a single charge for drug possession of marijuana — can have a devastating effect on your personal freedom and your future.
 Now is not the time to take risks.

 Make Sure You’re Prepared With A Reliable Attorney

 The state of Georgia has strict punishments for drug convictions related to:

 - Oxycodone, Xanax, Lortab and other illegally obtained prescription drugs

 People who are convicted of narcotics-related crimes in Georgia are often subject to mandatory sentencing.
 This means lengthy prison sentences, fines and loss of other personal rights for any drug-related conviction.

 Attorney Brian Hansford believes you should have a chance to make things right after your arrest.
 Whether you go into an alternative treatment program, or we work to get the drug charges dismissed, we will do our best to minimize the impact a drug-related arrest has on your life.
 Sometimes we are even able to have the drug charges expunged from your criminal record.